USB RAID Speeds On The Raspberry Pi

 I re-ran exactly the same benchmarks as before and got the following results:

-| Device | Reading (MB/s) | Writing (MB/s) | |-----------|----------------|----------------| | /dev/md0 | 27.92 | 8.92 |
+Device | Reading (MB/s) | Writing (MB/s) |

-Thats ~192% the read speed and ~170% the read speed.
+That's ~192% the read speed and ~170% the read speed.
 More importantly the write speed is nearing the 10MB/s maximum the Pis ethernet controller can handle!

 MOAR SPEED!!

 But what about that 10MB/s limit of ethernet?
-Gigabit ofcourse!
-I'm not the first to try this, see this article for example, I have a Raspberry Pi 2 so maybe i'll try hooking to a USB Gigabit adapter and add 2 or 3 faster USB drives and see if I can max out the USB bus.
+Gigabit of course!
+I'm not the first to try this, see this article for example, I have a Raspberry Pi 2 so maybe I'll try hooking to a USB Gigabit adapter and add 2 or 3 faster USB drives and see if I can max out the USB bus.